AdobeDocs/dynamic-media-classic.en/help/using/adjusting-image.md

       In the **[!UICONTROL Folder Name]** list box, select the folder where you want the new primary image saved.
       Select **[!UICONTROL Save]**.

-    * To save the image as another view of the primary image. you can create an alias for it.
+    * To save the image as another view of the primary image, you can create an alias for it.
 Select **[!UICONTROL Save As]**.

       From the drop-down list in the **[!UICONTROL Save As]** dialog box, select **[!UICONTROL Save as another view of primary]**.
       In the **[!UICONTROL Folder Name]** list box, select the folder where you want the new primary image saved.